Tmmcmasters/Gooo/README.md

 # _Gooo_<sup>("goo")</sup>

 _Gooo_<sup>("goo")</sup> is a web toolkit designed to build web applications with Go, Templ, Vue, and Echo.

 It includes things like Router Prefetching, Vue HMR(live reloading), Go Live Reloading, and Tailwindcss live reloading.
 It is designed to assist in making the developer experience quicker, but completely customizable.
-The code is delivered as is straight from this repository. (potentially future integration with a cli)
+The code is delivered as is straight from this repository.

 # client